Bella Thorne, Savannah Chrisley At War Because Of Chandler Parsons?

 Thorne retaliated by liking a tweet that mentioned both her and Chrisley that read, “@bellathorne @_ItsSavannah instead of shading you why can’t she just @ you?
 So pathetic lol.”

-Those aren’t the only famous when Parsons been linked to.
-He was previously linked to Toni Garn, Kendall Jenner, and fellow model Hailey Baldwin.
-Jenner would also visit Parsons’ NBA games to support him and then party with him at 1 OAK night club.
-Looks like this athlete has spent more time on the dating field rather than on the basketball court.
+Those aren’t the only famous women that Parsons has been linked to.
+He was previously linked to Toni Garn, Kendall Jenner, and model Hailey Baldwin.
+Jenner also visited Parsons’ NBA games to support him and then party with him at 1 OAK night club.
+It looks like this athlete has spent more time on the dating field rather than on the basketball court.

 This also comes after Bella copied Kendall by getting her nipple pierced after she got inspired by the model, reports Cosmopolitan.